pivotal/docs-tap/install-general.md

 ## <a id='tanzu-cluster-essentials'></a> Install Cluster Essentials for VMware Tanzu

-If you are operating a Tanzu Kubernetes Grid or Tanzu Community Edition cluster, the Cluster Essentials are already installed.
+The Cluster Essentials are already installed if you are operating a Tanzu Kubernetes Grid or Tanzu Community Edition cluster.

 For other Kubernetes providers, follow the steps below: